What are content hubs?

 Why use content hubs?

 Before content hubs, the best way to cover a topic in detail was to write an in-depth article.
-The last recommendation I read said the ideal word count for an in-depth article was anything over 3,500 words.
-That’s a whole lotta words!
+The last recommendation I read said the ideal word count for an in-depth article was anything over 3,500 words — which is a whole lotta words!

-These articles are undoubtedly good for SEO, but not so much for the human audience — because this isn’t how a human audience consumes content.
+These long, in-depth articles are undoubtedly good for your SEO, but not so much for your human audience — because this isn’t how a human audience consumes content.

 Humans are much more selective.
 They want to read exactly what interests them and answers their specific questions.
-Realistically, they’re not going to sit down and read 3,500 words.
-And they’re not likely to want to skim through 3,500 words to find answers either.
+They’re not going to sit down and read 3,500 words in one sitting and they’re not likely to want to skim through 3,500 words to find answers either.

 Creating a content hub allows you to thoroughly explore your topic in an organised way that makes good sense.
-Each piece of content centres on one specific area, which means you can keep your articles more focused and manageable.
+Each piece of content centres on one specific area of the topic, which means you can keep your articles more focused and manageable.

 The benefits of content hubs